-Note: The information in Section 2.5 contains basic Start-up Cost information relevant for all unit types including CCeombined cycle units.
+The information in Section 2.5 contains basic Start-up Cost information relevant for all unit types including CC units.

-Note: The information in Section 2.6 contains basic Maintenance Cost information relevant for all unit types.
-The following additional information only pertains to CCcombined cycle units.
+The information in Section 2.6 contains basic Maintenance Cost information relevant for all unit types.
+The following additional information only pertains to CC units.

-Combined Cycle Maintenance Adder - The dollars per unit of fuel (or heat) as derived from FERC Accounts 512, 513, and 553.
-If submitting as a simple cycle CTeombustion turbine, use total dollars from FERC Account 553 divided by Equivalent Service Hours (ESH).
+Combined Cycle Maintenance Adder - The dollars per unit of fuel (or heat) as derived from actual maintenance expenses or FERC Accounts 512, 513, and 553.
+If submitting as a simple cycle CT, use actual maintenance expenses or total dollars from FERC Account 553 divided by Equivalent Service Hours (ESH).
+Market Sellers that use FERC accounts must remove labor expenses from the accounts as those costs are typically recovered in the capacity market.